alexandergall/onie-debian-nix-installer/README.md

    * Create partition #3 as the new root file system and use all of the remaining space on the install target for it
    * Format the partition with Ext3
-   * Unpack the root file system
+   * Unpack the root file system onto partition #3
    * The `tar` command supplied by the ONIE installer does not preserve modification time stamps, which corrupts `/nix/store`.
      This is fixed by resetting all time stamps to epoch 0